DMW2151/tf-aws-svc-logs-athena/readme.md

+**Note:** Thought I would use this for a presentation in 1/2022.
+Ended up not needing it.
+Assume it's WIP and not safe for use while this message is here.

+&mdash; DW

 # Querying AWS Service Logs

 This module takes service logs (e.g. ALB, WAF, VPC Flow) stored in S3 and provisions the corresponding Athena resources to make the logs query-able in Athena.
 This module will likely be most useful to you as a starting point for your own, more tailored implementation.
 The `src_${service}_athena.tf` files in this directory each translate the most recent log schema for an AWS service to an AWS Glue catalog table.